THE JET AWARD PURPOSE

 Life and happenstance put them together during the late sixties at Tech High School.
 Now a thriving community college in Omaha, Nebraska has allowed life to duplicate itself, bringing these two genuine, caring people to the crest of a great crusade.
 Johnny Rodgers has come full circle in his life and so has Kathy J. Trotter.
 Now they are together again in an effort to open opportunities through trade initiatives fueled by Johnny’s celebrity and Kathy’s diligence.

-fulfills a dream for Johnny.
 For years he has kept ready in his mind the need to replace the educational trade gap left in the early 80’s when Omaha Technical High School was closed.
 However, for Kathy J. Trotter it has never mattered what venues closed, opened or who came in or left the educational world.
 She’s never been one to stand around waiting for things to happen.
 She’s always that leader who ventures out each day in an effort to make things happen.
 When she walks into a room you know she has arrived.
 If she serves on a committee you know she’s there.
 If there’s work to be done you know she’ll do it.

 She was born Kathy Jeannette Trotter during the hottest days of the Omaha calendar.
 That fire she was born into has never left her.
 From birth she was brought to North Omaha and like a soldier standing guard she has never left.
 One summer at the tender age of 15 she served as a teacher’s aide in a contest that earned her $2.00 for being the best there.
 That single event sent her on an educational march… Technical High School graduate, University of Nebraska Bachelor’s Degree, University of Omaha Masters and back to Lincoln for her Specialist Degree and it continues to this day.
 Her life has been dedicated to promoting, serving and teaching our youth.
 She has served as educator, vice principal and principal of both public and private schools.
 Currently she is the coordinator of single parent homemaker services with Metropolitan Community College.
-She is loyal, dedicated and will run you over if you’re in the way of her helping kids.
+She is loyal, dedicated and will run you over if you’re in the way of her helping students.

 Even as this writing began she took the interview amidst a busload of fifty-three young African American students on their way to visit several historic black colleges and universities.
 A trip she has taken for the past thirty-five years, all in the name of helping students.